 In early 2021 an arborist report identified approximately 400 high risk trees on the Clyde Mountain Pass section of the Kings Highway.
 These trees were badly burnt in the 2019/20 bushfires and have become significantly less stable due to the effects of storms and flooding.

 Transport for NSW has now removed these trees under full road closure of the Kings Highway at Clyde Mountain.

-There is an extensive program of improvement work planned on the Kings Highway including safety treatments and slope stabilisation.
+An extensive program of improvement work will continue on the Kings Highway including safety treatments and slope stabilisation.
 Where possible, some of this work will be carried out during the full road closure to minimise future impact.